Official-MoonDao/documentation/MoonDAO/docs/2 Governance/Constitution.md

 #### 2.4.3 Senate Voting

 At the Senate voting phase, the proposal will be active for no longer than 30 days since its publication in the governance forum.
 In order for a proposal to be voted upon by the MoonDAO Member House, it must first be approved by the Senate.
-For the proposal to receive approval, it must receive a favorable vote from at least 70% of the Senate members.
-The minimum quorum of Senate members required to vote in order for the proposal to be voted upon is 80% of the total number of Senate members.
+For the proposal to receive approval, it must receive a favorable vote from a super majority of the Senate members.
+The minimum quorum of Senate members required to vote in order for the proposal to be voted upon is 70% of the total number of Senate members.
 Each Senate member has only one vote.

 #### 2.4.4 Member House Voting

-At the MoonDAO Member House voting phase, if the proposal has a binary (Yes/No) outcome, it will be adopted if the proposal achieves a 70% threshold according to the quadratic voting formula of $vMOONEY.
+At the MoonDAO Member House voting phase, if the proposal has a binary (Yes/No) outcome, it will be adopted if the proposal achieves a super majority threshold according to the quadratic voting formula of $vMOONEY.
 If multiple options are presented, the proposal must have ranked-choice voting.
 The voting period for Member House voting will be **no less than five days.**

 #### 2.4.5 On-chain Execution